-ADA Mesh Cities Christchurch will be a series of events held over 2013-15 addressing the role of media arts in the city, exploring key issues such as urban space, social engagement, memory and speculative futures through a series of symposia and artist workshop tours
+ADA Mesh Cities Christchurch is to be a series of events held over 2013-15.
+It proposes to address the role of media arts in the city, exploring key issues such as urban space, social engagement, memory and speculative futures through a series of symposia and artist workshop tours

 NUMBER 8 COLLECTIVE, 2012 / 2013

 The Un Litro de Agua project aims to establish and support dialogue between Colombian and New Zealand artists and the wider public through a series of collaborative arts events.
 The project facilitates discussion and critical thinking around sustainable water practices through workshops, exhibitions, urban interventions and platforms for public participation and dialogue.

 From The Aotearoa Digital Arts Reader, ed.
 Brennan and Ballard, 2008.

 Swalwell investigates this highly experimental practice that was a significant part of the reception and culture of early home computers.
 Her informants exemplify early relations to technology where the “probing of possibilities provided a base for invention”.

 The Aotearoa Digital Arts List is an e-mail based discussion list for artists, curators, critics and educators focused on the intersection between art in technology in New Zealand and further afield.
 Subscription information on the following page.